November 15, 2022 / 5 minute read

-It’s prime time to start selling fleet vehicles at auction.
+Now is a better time than ever to start selling fleet vehicles at auction.
 Properly remarketing your vehicles gives you great potential for high returns and can really boost your bottom line.

 But here’s the truth about remarketing: